-DoD Instruction 3115.11, designates the USD(I) as the accreditation and certification official for the Defense Intelligence Components Department-Level programs.
-DoD Manual 3305.02 authorizes the USD(I) to approve certification conferral recommendations.
-As the conferral officer, the USD(I) is also the authority for the revocation of certification credentials.
+DoD Instruction 3115.11 designates the USD(I&S) as the accreditation and certification official for the Defense Intelligence Components Department-Level programs.
+DoD Manual 3305.02 authorizes the USD(I&S) to approve certification conferral recommendations.
+As the conferral officer, the USD(I&S) is also the authority for the revocation of certification credentials.

-The CCMP PMO will recommend conferral of candidates meeting the required criteria (passing the CCMP-F exam) to the USD(I).
-The USD(I) will only confer candidates who meet these requirements.
+The CCMP PMO only recommends conferral of candidates who meet the required criteria (passing the CCMP-F exam) to the USD(I&S).
+The USD(I&S) will only confer candidates who meet these requirements.7

-The official notification letter (aka, the "pass/fail results letter") serves as the official record of conferral and it is intended for use by certificants to demonstrate achievement of the certification to DoD agencies, Services, and civilian employers.
-This notification letter will be sent by the CCMP PMO within 10 days of testing and contains the official PDU cycle dates the certificant must use.
+The official notification letter (aka, the "pass/fail results letter") serves as the official record of conferral, and it is intended for use by certificants to demonstrate achievement of the certification to DoD agencies, Services, and civilian employers.
+This notification letter will be sent by the CCMP PMO within 10 days of testing and contains the official renewal cycle dates the certificant must use.
 Conferral and permission to use the CCMP-F credential begins on the first of the month following receipt of the notification letter granting conferral.
 The CCMP PMO also provides certificants with a decorative certificate.
 Certificates are intended as an honorary gesture and are printed and staffed quarterly.
 Certificants can also refer organizations to the CCMP PMO webpage for official verification of their credential, if needed.

-Upon the recommendation from the CCMP PMO, based on an investigation of allegations described in the Disciplinary Policy section of this Handbook, the USD(I) may approve the revocation the individual's CCMP-F certificate.
-Revocation of the CCMP-F certificate will be considered when a certificant is found to have violated the CCMP Certification disciplinary policy's standards (see the Disciplinary Policy, below).
+Upon the recommendation from the CCMP PMO, based on an investigation of allegations described in the Disciplinary Policy section of this Handbook, the USD(I&S) may approve the revocation the individual's CCMP-F certificate.
+Revocation of the CCMP-F certificate will be considered when a